myzhang93/steelwebsite/app/surface finish/hl.md

 # HL Finish Stainless Steel – Hairline Finish for Elegant Design

 HL (Hairline) finish is a premium brushed finish characterized by extremely fine, continuous linear grain lines.
-It offers a softer, more sophisticated appearance than standard No.4 finish and is increasingly popular in luxury and high-end applications.
+It offers a softer, more sophisticated appearance than standard No.4 finish and is increasingly popular in luxury and high-end applications, especially with [300 series](/products/300-series) stainless steel.

 ### What is HL Finish?
 HL finish is created by polishing with very fine abrasives (240–320 grit) and special hairline polishing wheels to produce long, delicate, continuous lines.